iamabhijeet20/iamabhijeet20/README.md

 * ✉️  You can contact me at [iamabhijeetbhovar@gmail.com](mailto:iamabhijeetbhovar@gmail.com)
 * 🚀  I'm currently working on Dev Ops Engineer
 * 🧠  I have knowledge of Docker,Kubernetes and its deployment also deployed numerous web applications on cloud
-* 🤝  I'm open to collaborating on Docker
+* 🤝  I'm open to collaborating for Docker/Kubernetes Projects
 * ⚡  I love to learn many stuff and love to see ideas been implemented if you have any hit me up we might make dream come true

 ### Skills